allenai/allennlp-guide/chapters/chapter03.md

 however you like to see what happens.

-After you've gotten a feel for what's going on in the given example, as an exercise, see if you can switch from using a single integer id to represent each word to representing words by the sequence of characters that make them up.
+After you've gotten a feel for what's going on in the given example, as an exercise, see if you can switch from using a single integer id for each word to representing words by the sequence of characters that make them up.

+Notice as you're looking at the output that the words in the vocabulary all start with index 2.
+This is because index 0 is reserved for padding (which you can see once you finish the exercise), and index 1 is reserved for out of vocabulary (unknown) tokens.
+If you change the text to include tokens that you don't add to your vocabulary, you'll see they get a 1 from the `SingleIdTokenIndexer`.

 <codeblock id="chapter03/data/simple">
 You'll want to use a `TokenCharactersIndexer` instead of a `SingleIdTokenIndexer`, and you'll need